CS2613-WI24-FR01B/exploration-activity-2-HyPhuPham/README.md

 # EA2

 ## EMPLOYEE TRACKING SYSTEM
-This program simulated a system to manage the personal information and salary of employees in a company and print them as a manifest.
+This program simulated a system to manage employees' personal information and salary in a company and print them as a manifest.

-**- Programming language use:** Javascript
+- **Programming language use:** Javascript
-**- Package use:** csv-parser
+- **Package use:** csv-parser
-**- Reason:** This package provides a helper method for programmers to traverse and gain data in the .csv file instead of building another program.
+- **Reason:** This package provides a helper method for programmers to traverse and gain data in the .csv file instead of building another program.

-* - Learning this package supports me in forming an idea in data science and how to work with data from a .csv file besides a normal text file.
+- * Learning this package supports me in forming an idea in data science and how to work with data from a .csv file besides a normal text file.
-* - Using csv-parser in Javascript language which is similar to Java brings me experiences in both languages and helps me in working with data.
+- * Using csv-parser in Javascript language similar to Java brings me experience in both languages and helps me work with data.